Legion2/open-cue-service/README.md

 This error could indicate the missing or wrong profiles directory.
 Make sure the profiles directory is correctly created according to the [Open CUE CLI documentation](https://github.com/Legion2/open-cue-cli#profiles) and the correct name is configured in the `appsettings.json` (`Game` property).

+### Sdk Error occurred: ProfilesConfigurationProblem

+When you get this error, make sure you have created the `priorities.cfg` file with all the entries correctly.
+Make sure you only use allows character in the name of the profiles.
+Reexport the profiles which the correct name, do not rename the profiles after you have exported them.
+Restart iCUE and Open CUE Service after you have changed any file.

 ## License
 This project is distributed under [Apache License, Version 2.0](LICENSE).